Thursday 12.07.2018 at 20:00

 Saadat Munir was born into the dichotomy of European and Asian culture.
 From childhood, he was blessed with the opportunity to experience both cultures equally, having been raised in Denmark by his Pakistani parents.
 In his short time as a filmmaker, Munir has been awarded several honours for his work and has recently been an official Talent at Berlinale 2015.
 Apart from film production, he is an experienced film curator/programmer, critic and has also served as jurist at various national and international film festivals.
 Presently, Munir is a creative director of Aks Film, Art and Dialogue, a bi-national film festival for minorities and marginalized communities that illuminate socio-political aspects of transgender, queer, people of color (POC) living in Pakistan and Denmark.

 Aks International Minorities Festival, launched in April 2014, is a global human rights initiative designed to facilitate an already existing socio-political and cultural dialogue.
 The organization aims to promote the visibility of minorities and marginalized groups and communities.
-AKS festival screens films, accompanied by discussions and debates, organizes educational workshops and performing arts events that promote awareness and dialogue about issues impacting minorities groups.
+The Aks Festival screens films which are accompanied by discussions and debates, while organising educational workshops and performing arts events that promote awareness and dialogue about issues impacting minorities groups.